ZechyW/ignis-tm/README.md

 # Ignis: Iterative Topic Modelling Platform

+Ignis is an extensible platform that provides a common interface for creating and visualising topic models.

+By default, it supports creating LDA models using Tomotopy (https://bab2min.github.io/tomotopy/) and visualising them using pyLDAvis (https://github.com/bmabey/pyLDAvis), but support for other models and frameworks can be written in as necessary.

-## Dependencies
+## Development Dependencies

-The `conda-forge` (https://conda-forge.org/) channel may need to be enabled for some of these dependencies to be installed.
+If you intend to extend or modify the platform, an Anaconda 3 environment may be used to easily manage the project dependencies.
+Note that the `conda-forge` (https://conda-forge.org/) channel may have to be enabled for some of these dependencies to be installed.

 General: